Prag8855/aab/content/guides/value-added-tax.md

 If the VAT you paid is more than the VAT you charged, you get a refund from the *Finanzamt*.[^19]

-**Due date:** The VAT payment is due on the same day as the VAT return: before the 10th day of the next month.[^18] You have 3 more days for the bank transfer to go through.[^20]
+**Due date:** The VAT payment is due on the same day as the VAT return: before the 10th day of the next month.[^18] You have 3 more days for the bank transfer to go through.

 > **Late submission example 1:** You pay your March VAT on April 10.
 The payment goes through on April 13.
 You don't pay a fine, because you paid your VAT on time.